ekedonald/1-Linux-Practice-Project/README.md

 ![hostname_command](./images/33.%20hostname%20command.png)

 ## 34. adduser, deluser commands:
-Linux is a multi-user system meaning more than one person can use it simultaneously, adduser is used to create a new account while the passwd command allows you add/modify a password to a user.
+Linux is a multi-user system meaning more than one person can use it simultaneously, adduser is used to create a new account while the passwd command allows modify a password for a specific user.
 Only those with root privileges or sudo can run the adduser command.

 When you use the adduser command, it performs some major changes.
 Edits the /etc/passwd, /etc/shadow, /etc/group and /etc/gshadow files for the newly created accounts.
 Creates and populates a home directory for the user.
 Sets file permissions and ownerships to the home directory.
 Here's the basic syntax: